 It’s only my second time as a host.
 My co-host has attended scores of times.
 But my experience is this: these women will be up before seven without a knock on their door and will skip the coffee I made (mostly for my own morning comfort).
 They will take a pass on the Cheerios.
 They’ll fill a water bottle and pour some juice in the sippy cup and maybe also grab a banana for the toddler.
 Each will have a busy morning, too busy to stop for these comforts.
 One, let’s call her Michelle, states she will take her one year old to the emergency room because she doesn’t like the direction her cough has taken.
 Michelle will take the optional van which a certified volunteer is driving.
 Michelle’s gathered her overnight belongings in a collection of PVC shopping bags and a small canvas duffle.
 She’s bundled the baby and fastened her in the car seat and stands ready long before our driver’s early arrival for her shift.
-Michelle, I gather, has had lots of experience getting up and to get to destinations as early as possible to mitigate one of the common time management challenges in her daily life: a good place in a long line.
-She doesn’t even ask for help and begins to sling the bags on her shoulder.
+Michelle, I gather, has had lots of experience preparing each day to mitigate one of the common time management challenges in her life: finding a good place in a long line.
+She doesn’t even ask for help and begins to sling the bags onto her shoulder.
 When I do offer, she says: “Would you mind carrying the baby?”

 This is my central take-away: these people are trying.
 They are maintaining as much composure as they can facing the soul sucking daily grind of providing for their families under the most extreme circumstances imaginable–short of living each night in a car, or in a homeless encampment by the ball parks.
 They absolutely can’t make it alone, but Michelle will make every effort to keep as much involvement as possible in her and her daughter’s life choices.

 One more parting notion.
-I’ve led a mostly secular life and will keep these postings as secular as possible.
+This is a secular effort.
 I am connected to a faith organization with a concept of God some would call unapologetically and even radically inclusive.
 Others will just say that inclusive is the very nature of God.
-I’m not here for debate.
-I’ve read Tillich, Hitchens and Thich Nhat Hanh in the same month and value their perspectives.
+I’ve read thelogian Tillich, humanist/atheist Hitchens and Vietnamese Buddhist Thich Nhat Hanh within the same month and don’t find their messages to be contradictory.
 I am not a “non-believer.”
 Core to that belief is that we maintain a secular sanctuary for our government exclusive from limitations of religious dictates of any sort.
 But I also am convinced of the power of the Interfaith Alliance movement as perhaps the most innovative development in the recent history of religious practice worldwide.
-It has gathered around the concept of service for humanity, is duty-bound to social justice, and is filling the broad gaps unfortunately left by the insufficiency of our civil safety nets.
+It gathers effort from faith organizations around the concept of service for humanity, is duty-bound to social justice, and is filling the broad gaps unfortunately left by the insufficiency of our civil safety nets.
 Our evening’s host organization, again a secular body, counts on support from the broad array of Presbyterian, Muslim, Buddhist, Hindu, LDS, Lutheran, Unitarian-Univeralist, non-denominational evangelical and other faith organizations.
-It is not by providence that our sanctuary for free religious practice makes the very idea of an Interfaith Alliance possible.
+It is not by providence that our country’s sanctuary for free religious practice makes the very idea of an Interfaith Alliance possible.